cetz-package/cetz/src/draw/projection.typ

     ortho-projection-matrix, reset-transform: reset-transform)
 })

-/// Draw elements on the xy-plane with optional z value.
+/// Draw elements on the xy-plane with optional z offset.
 ///
 /// All vertices of all elements will be changed in the
 /// following way: $vec(x, y, z_"argument")$, where $z_"argument"$